twolfson/speaker-submissions/jsfest-2014/README.md

 *and* these must be run in a specific order!

-Disclaimer: This talk has been given at Node Summit 2013 and has been [released as blog post][].
+Disclaimer: This talk has been given at Node Summit 2013 and has been [released as a blog post][].

 [released as a blog post]: http://twolfson.com/2013-07-27-develop-faster